FOGProject/fog-docs/docs/getting_started/deploy_an_image.md

 Then you will be presented with the Fog boot menu:

 Use your arrow keys to move the selection up and down.
-The default,
-\'boot from hard disk\' is chosen in 3 seconds, so be quick.
+The default, 'boot from hard disk' is chosen in 3 seconds, so be quick.

 In red you see the the statement that the host is NOT registered.
 It means that the host is not known by Fog.

-Choose \'Perform Full Host Registration and Inventory\'.
+Choose 'Perform Full Host Registration and Inventory'.

 In the text modus, you will be asked several questions: